 Cut and slice the yam into pieces

-Wash and pack your yam pieces into freezer bags.
+Wash and pack your yam pieces before you put them into the Used Stainless Steel Three Door Commercial Freezer.

 Put in one bag only the exact number of pieces of yam that you want to cook at a time.